prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 - _mamupulate why not, not why etc.
 - _See how Aidan's and Ed's notation can help to find a theory for the runaround part_

-There are various intended activities to cover more of this patter set.
+There are various intended activities, in order to cover more of this set of patterns.
 First of all we need a more solid description of the run around version of Mission Impossible.
-To do that, a closer comparison of these patterns with Aidan's and Ed's framework should help, as it might be possible to describe the run around aspect elegantly with that notation.
-Taking that idea further it would be nice to have a general theory to turn our set of patterns into run arounds, which could possibly be as easy as confirming that Ed's notation can be applied in general.
+To do that, a closer comparison of these patterns with Aidan's and Ed's framework should help.
+We might be able to describe the run around aspect elegantly with that notation.
+Taking that idea further, it would be nice to have a general theory to turn our set of patterns into runarounds, which could possibly be as easy as confirming that Ed's notation can be applied in general.

-The more practical way ahead is obviously to generate more interesting patterns, especially with slightly more clubs.
+The more practical way ahead is obviously to generate more interesting patterns, especially with slightly more clubs to eliminate situations where we could actually stop the pattern with two clubs for each person.
 Examples of that could be a manipulated "Why Not"/"Not Why"/"Why the hack" etc.